Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/src/autorest.md

     transform: >
       $["operationId"] = "Operations_ListFeaturesOperations";
     reason: Add operation group so that we can omit related models by the operation group.
-#   - remove-operation: ResourceLinks_ListAtSubscription # The filter values are different, so keep this operation.
   - rename-operation:
       from: checkResourceName
       to: ResourceCheck_CheckResourceName